 The Southeastern Institute of Manufacturing & Technology (SiMT) provides students with strategic training and manufacturing technology solutions that maximize workforce productivity in advanced manufacturing environments.
 The learning-centered environment gives potential employees the skills to be proactive in problem solving and enables them to help businesses make rapid improvements in quality, productivity, and profitability.

 Coker University is a student-centered, comprehensive college dedicated to providing every student with a uniformly excellent liberal arts core that enhances the structured development of key personal skills.
-The college’s goal is to graduate students who think analytically and creatively and communicate effectively.
+The university’s goal is to graduate students who think analytically and creatively and communicate effectively.

 Experiences both in and out of the classroom are focused on active student involvement and the practical application of academic knowledge that lead to lifelong learning.
 Coker is ranked among the “Best Colleges in the South” by U.S. News & World Report as well as The Princeton Review.
 Coker University is a student-centered, comprehensive college dedicated to providing every student with a uniformly excellent liberal arts core that enhances the structured development of key personal skills.
-The college’s goal is to graduate students who think analytically and creatively and communicate effectively.
+The university’s goal is to graduate students who think analytically and creatively and communicate effectively.

 Francis Marion University is located on the outskirts of Florence, SC in the heart of South Carolina’s famed Pee Dee Region, just 18 miles from Darlington.
 Francis Marion University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate, masters, and specialist level degrees.